-Children’s House is a family environment for children from 2 and a half years to 6 years old.
-Children learn to make decisions and to choose what they want to do between hundreds of activities in a carefully prepared environment.
+Children’s House is a wonderful, family environment for children between 2.5 to 6 years old.
+Children are given opportunities to make their own decisions and to learn new skills, choosing between hundreds of activities in a carefully prepared environment.
 Children become experts in guiding their own learning and discovering the world.

-Younger children are inspired by older ones, while older children use their knowledge and responsibilities to help others.
+Younger children are inspired by older ones, while older children use their knowledge and responsibilities to help the younger children.
 A natural spirit of cooperation and contribution is deepened and strengthened by daily experience.
-This invites the child’s concentration and creates a surprising harmony in the group.
-As skills develop, so do the challenges.
+This deepens the child’s concentration and creates a surprising harmony in the group.
+As their skills develop, so do the challenges.

-Children this age have an innate tendency to find out about their world, their time and place, to make sense of it.
-The Montessori environment provides children the keys to the world, and prepares them to find and take their place in it.
+Children this age have an innate tendency to find out about their world, their time and place, and to make sense of it.
+The Montessori environment provides children the keys to the world, and prepares them, to find and take their place in it.

 I want to continue with the addition, I want to do it all day, all the book.
 And tomorrow I want to continue.
 Today I will do this.
 Aimar, 6 years

 I find it hard to enter but then do not want to leave, I want to keep on working.
 Now I’m fine here.
 I want to stay.
 I do not want to leave for the park.
 Alma, 4 1/2 years